 Have you researched and discovered some of the possible challenges that you might face in this job?
 You should if you haven’t.
 When answering this question, make sure that you are honest lest you realize later that you do not fit well in the organization.

 I have looked at your school policies, timetable and rules and found them impressive.
 I believe that I will easily blend in here if given a chance.
 I cannot, therefore, identify a major challenge at the moment.
-Thanks to my years of experience and expertise in this field, any that comes up will be dealt with accordingly.
+Thanks to my years of experience and expertise in this field, what comes up will be dealt with accordingly.

 9. How Do You Stay Motivated In This Job?

 Special education students require more effort to teach than general students.
 This job may therefore wear you out easily.
 Sell yourself and convince the interviewer that your motivation is intrinsic.

 I grew up with an autistic brother and understand how hard it is to live in their world.
 My motivation thus arises from making their world a better place.
 I am passionate about what I do.
 Seeing my students happy and satisfied at the end of the day is highly fulfilling, and I look forward to it every time I come to work.

 10. Mention a Strength That Qualifies You For This Role

 Whatever this question seeks to assess is closely linked to the qualities of a good special education teacher, just that it is more specific than general.
 While answering this, try to relate the given strength to the role at hand.

 I am always passionate about everything I do.
 I ensure that everything is done in order and results are achieved.
 Special education teachers must be fervent in their job to see the students perform well and become better members of society.
 Without passion, one cannot last months in this field.

 11. In Your Experience, Why Do You Feel That Individualized Education PROGRAM Meetings Are Important?